egoist/svelte-convert/README.md

 ## Why

-[Svelte](https://svelte.dev) outputs light-weight JavaScript code, so you can use it to write framework aganostic component and then consume it in your React / Vue app.
+[Svelte](https://svelte.dev) outputs light-weight JavaScript code, so you can use it to write framework agnostic component and then consume it in your React / Vue app.

 ## Install